Jarzka/stylefy/README.md

 # stylefy
-An EXPERIMENTAL library for styling UI components with ease
+An EXPERIMENTAL ClojureScript library for styling UI components with ease.

 More information coming soon!